benpence/keepintouch/README.md

 ## Backlog Scheduler

+The Backlog Scheduler is the default scheduler.
 The Backlog Scheduler will sort the entries by:

     today - (last contacted + interval)